Hendrick Motorsports in the NASCAR Cup Series: Car No. 5 history

 Larson began the 2023 season with an 18th place finish at the 2023 Daytona 500.
 On March 15, the No. 5 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked 100 driver and owner points and 10 playoff points.
 In addition, Daniels was suspended for four races and fined US$100,000.
+On March 29, the National Motorsports Appeals Panel amended the penalty, upholding the fine and Daniels' suspension but restoring the owner, driver, and playoff points.
+Larson scored wins at Richmond and Martinsville.
+In addition, he won his third career All-Star Race.
+During the playoffs, Larson scored a win at Darlington, securing him to the Round of 12 and giving Hendrick Motorsports' engine department its overall 500th win.
+Larson then won at Las Vegas to make the Championship 4.
+Following the season finale at Phoenix, Larson finished the 2023 season second in the points standings.